-Our children were at Children’s House for three years.
-I see, through their eyes and their time there, some fundamental ways and means of life.
-The surroundings, the pedagogy, the hopes, the time and energy invested by everyone, are fleeting without the teachers.
-For in my experience they are unfailing in sharing these fundamentals with the children: authenticity; sincerity; attention to detail; quality of materials and work; diligence; enthusiasm; honesty; humanity; compassion; respect.
+Our children were at Children’s House for three years … In my experience, [the teachers] are unfailing in sharing with the children: authenticity; sincerity; attention to detail; quality of materials and work; diligence; enthusiasm; honesty; humanity; compassion; respect.

-The children come to inhabit these values, these ways of experiencing childhood and being part of shaping that experience, in an environment fully attuned to their individualities.
-These words – the fundamentals I mentioned – are meaningful to children because they are taught by example.
+The children come to inhabit these values … because they are taught by example.
 The teachers challenge the children; they teach that there are many ways to do a task; they teach that work yields satisfaction and a measure of autonomy and pride.
 And all this within an outward-looking community which may be the child’s first of its kind outside her home.

 Peter. father of Greta and elsie